 What to Do if Your Car Has Defects

 If you find that your vehicle has a safety recall active with the NHTSA, the first step is to contact the vehicle manufacturer.
 A good place to start is by contacting your local service department.
 You should have the recall issue number from the NHTSA website and your VIN.
 The service department should schedule an appointment to inspect and correct the defect on your car.
 If the service department does not schedule a repair or refuses to repair your vehicle, you should ask the NHTSA for help.
 The NHTSA is responsible for issuing recalls and enforcing the laws that require manufacturers to repair defects.

 How We Can Help

 Defective airbags that cause injuries to you and your family can leave you with huge medical bills.
 You might be unable to work or care for your family.
 The damage to your vehicle can be expensive to repair and without transportation, it may seem you may have few options.
-The car accident lawyers at the Law Offices of Joel J. Kofsky will work with the manufacturer, the NHTSA, and the insurance companies to correctly file your claim and ensure you have the medical coverage, financial support, and the long-term benefits you and your family will need.
+The car accident lawyers at Philly Injury Law will work with the manufacturer, the NHTSA, and the insurance companies to correctly file your claim and ensure you have the medical coverage, financial support, and the long-term benefits you and your family will need.
 Our attorneys will fight on your behlaf to hold the responsible company liable for your injuries and prevent the insurance companies from bullying you into a settlement that doesn’t meet your needs.
-The Law Offices of Joel J. Kofsky provides a risk-free consultation that is intended to
+Philly Injury Law provides a risk-free consultation that is intended to